hoytech/quadrable/README.md

 ![](docs/non-inclusion-empty.svg)

+* Note: As an optimisation, when providing the keyHash for a non-existing leaf in an empty non-inclusion proof the keyHash has its trailing bits zeroed out.
+For instance, in the diagram above, the record to be proven to not exist could have the key hash `101100101111001...` but the proof would instead prove that the record with key hash `101000000000000...` does not exist.
+This results in the same partial-tree, however the encoded proof contains more zero bytes, which are cheaper when included in calldata for an Ethereum smart contract.

 The second method is to present a leaf node that is on the corresponding path, but has a different key hash.
 This conflicting leaf is called a "witness leaf":

 ![](docs/non-inclusion-witnessleaf.svg)

 Both of these methods are proved in the same way as inclusion proofs: There is an untrusted value that will be hashed and then combined with witnesses up the tree until a candidate root node is reached.
 If this candidate root matches the trusted root then the non-inclusion proof is satisifed.

+In fact, at the proof level there is no such thing as a non-inclusion proof.
+The proofs provide just enough information for the verifier to construct a tree that they can use to determine the key they are interested in does not exist.

 Witness leaves are like regular proof-of-inclusion leaves except that a hash of the leaf's value is provided, not the leaf's value itself.
-This is because the verifier is not interested in this leaf's value (which may be quite large).
+This is because the verifier is not interested in this leaf's value (which could be large).
 Instead, they merely wish to prove that it is blocking the path to where their queried leaf would have lived in the tree.
 Note that it is possible for a leaf to be used for a non-inclusion proof instead of a witness leaf.
 This can happen if a query requests the value for this leaf *and* for a non-inclusion proof that can be satisifed by this leaf.
 In this case there is no need to send a witness leaf since the leaf can be used for both.